From left to right: Dr. Nelson Hartunian, Dr. Thomas Willemain, and Charles Smart

 Smart Software Today

 Today, Smart Software has hundreds of supported customers in a wide range of industries using its software products all over the globe.
-Multiple National Science Foundation Small Business Innovation Research (NSF SBIR) awards helped underwrite several forecasting advances, including a US Patent for a radically different way of predicting and managing demand for spare parts and other intermittently demanded items.
-Most recently, Smart has developed probabilistic forecasting and machine learning methods that over the next several years will completely replace traditional “best fit” algorithms in the marketplace.
+Multiple National Science Foundation Small Business Innovation Research (NSF SBIR) awards helped underwrite several forecasting advances, including a US Patents for a radically different way of predicting and managing demand for spare parts and other intermittently demanded items.
+Most recently, Smart developed a patented probabilistic forecasting and machine learning method that will completely replace traditional “best fit” algorithms in the marketplace.
 Smart Software’s headquarters remains in Belmont, MA.